 This is a living document maintained by The Stanford Daily to provide an overview of our guiding principles.
 This document is not meant to establish hard-set rules, as it would be impossible for us to predict every possible situation that might arise in our work.

-No Daily staffer may simultaneously serve in the Opinions and News sections without approval from The Daily’s Editor-in-Chief.
-News coverage should not be assigned to someone who has ever expressed an opinion about that same area of coverage in The Daily’s Opinions section.
+No Daily contributor may produce content relating to the same topic in both the Opinions and News sections without approval from The Daily’s editor-in-chief.
+Similarly, News coverage should not be assigned to someone who has ever expressed a substantially relevant opinion about that same area of coverage in The Daily’s Opinions section without approval from The Daily’s editor-in-chief.
+The News and Opinions sections are strictly independent of one another; however, editors may communicate to ensure that contributors have the opportunity to explore both sections in a way that does not undermine trust in The Daily’s work.

 There are many steps we take to cover things fairly, including but not limited to the following: